SizeIndividual polyps are 1-3mm, colonies can grow very large and weigh several tons

 Georgia Aquarium Conservation Role

 - Georgia Aquarium is a participant and one of the organizers of the SECORE (SExual COral REproduction) workshop that occurs in Curacao.
-This organization is a non-profit initiative of public aquariums and coral scientists to create an international network of expertise in coral reef conservation.
+This organization is a non-profit initiative of public aquariums and coral scientists to create an international network of experts in coral reef conservation.
 The mission is to develop sustainable techniques in sexual coral reproduction and use these techniques in coral restoration efforts around the world.
 The team works to collect coral gametes, including Acropora palmata and Acropora cervicornis, fertilize, settle, and grow the larvae for future transplantation onto the reef.

 - Since 2010, Georgia Aquarium has been working in partnership with the Coral Restoration Foundation (CRF) in the Upper Florida Keys to help to restore staghorn (Acropora cervicornis) and elkhorn (Acropora palmata) corals using ocean-based aquaculture nurseries and transplantation methodologies.
 Georgia Aquarium sponsors a section of Molasses Reef, near Key Largo, and sends a team out to maintain and restore this site several times every year.